-Any incident of academic dishonesty is reported to the school administrator and will be placed in the student record.
-If it is determined that a student has not done his/her own work, the student may receive a variety of consequences, including a grade of No Credit (NC) and loss of all academic honors including scholar and recognition awards.
+Incidents of academic dishonesty are reported to the school administrator and will be placed in the student record.
+If it is determined that a student has not done his/her own work, the student may receive a variety of consequences, including one or more of the following: lowered grade in the course, dropped from the course (No Credit), grade of "F" for the test or assignment, final grade of "F" in the course, suspension, and/or loss of all academic honors including scholar and recognition awards.
 Students may be placed on probation or transferred to another school if academic honesty practices persist or are extreme in nature.

 Examples of Academic Dishonesty: